MedAux/tidy_HL7_msgs/README.rst

 Usage
 -----

+Locations
-Locations must be either fields (i.e. *segment.field*) or components (i.e. *segment.field.component*).
+    Must be fields or components (i.e. *segment.field* or *segment.field.component*).
 Subcomponents are currently not supported.

     ID locations, taken together, must uniquely identify messages after deduplication.

-Report locations must be within the same segment.
+    All report locations must be within the same segment.

+Missing data
+    Represented as NANs

-Missing data is represented as NA.
-Messages missing a segment for the report locations are represented as a single row with NAs for their segment and report locations.
+    Messages missing a segment for the report location are represented as a single row with NANs for their segment and report locations.

-Note that the order of the messages is not maintained.
+Note that the order of the messages is not maintained

 Installation